Skip to main content

 • “I found the boss fights horrendously tedious; you just have to reload until you discover all the mechanics and then practice until you win that fight.”

-• “Against all reviews, I wanted to give a chance to this game, but this is really tedious and an old game, not evolved well until today.”
+• “Against all reviews, I wanted to give this game a chance, but it feels really tedious and outdated, as if it hasn't evolved well until today.”

-• “Seriously, only about 1/3 of the game was actual combat, while the rest was just walking around and talking to people, which gets tedious really quickly.”
+• “Seriously, only about one-third of the game was actual combat, while the rest was just walking around and talking to people, which gets tedious really quickly.”

 • emotional